 With 100 days to go until the EU Medical Devices Regulations (EU MDR) come into effect, is your business ready for the change?
-Richard Castle, Global Sales Manager Medical Devices, sets out some of the challenges ahead for medical device manufacturers.
+Richard Castle, Global Account Manager Medical Device, sets out some of the challenges ahead for medical device manufacturers.

 Groundhog Day may have passed, but many medical device firms will be feeling déja-vu as we head closer to the delayed introduction of the EU MDR on 26th May 2021.
 So what are the key things to look out for as these new regulations finally arrive, and how can you make sure your business operations are fully compliant from day one?

 Based on our experience of working with a number of medical device firms, here are five key pieces of advice on how best to prepare for the change.

 - Appreciate the scale of impact – it’s widely accepted that the new EU regulation will have major implications on labeling operations for every manufacturer.
 Many will need to rethink both their label designs and the systems as every single label being produced will need to be changed.
 Individual products need to be married with the right label at the right time, requiring a data-led label management to ensure critical data from across the globe is glued together whenever and wherever it’s required.
 So, this isn’t a regulatory tweak – it’s a genuinely radical shift in expectations, likely to have considerable impact across your business processes.

 - Grasp the design challenge – we operate at a time when all medical products are facing heightened scrutiny due to their importance in the fight against COVID-19 .
 The new regulations play to this agenda by outlining several key elements that must be included on all labels – including warnings, additional serial numbers and lot numbers.
 For many smaller devices, this leaves little space to juggle essential elements.
 It is therefore a significant design challenge and will force organizations to create new label templates that make room for data not previously part of the label or underlying labeling system.